skorotkiewicz/cisco-services/README.md

 ## Configure the Phone

 To configure your Cisco IP Phone, you should refer to the guide of your model.
 For convenience I add the config for the 79XX models.
-You should modify the provisioning configuration and add the url into the section serviceURL.
+You should modify the provisioning configuration and add the url into the section `<servicesURL>`.

 ```xml
 <device>